-Last week in Cleveland, we welcomed almost 300 guests from around the country to the Roundstone Medical Captive Forum (MCF 2022).
+Last week in Cleveland, we welcomed almost 300 guests from around the country to the Roundstone Medical Captive Forum (MCF 2022) to learn more about the benefits of self-funded health insurance and a stop-loss captive.
 A few even came from Alaska!
 After a couple of years of being virtual, we were thrilled to be back in person again.

 We take pride in the educational focus of this annual event.
-Our goal is to help employers provide the best healthcare benefits for their employees.
+Our goal is to help employers provide the best healthcare benefits for their employees and better understand how self-funding can help them provide affordable, quality health benefits to their employees.
 But we also have many benefits advisors – our trusted partners – and other solution providers in the healthcare ecosystem who join us and participate fully in the meeting.
-This is why our theme for this year was “Thrive Together”.
+This is why our theme for this year was “Thrive Together.”
 Because only when we are all aligned in the best interests of the employer and the employee can we make a difference and achieve our goal of quality, affordable healthcare for all.

 MCF started literally with a bang.
 And then a crash.
 And a few big boom booms.
 Our local St. Ed’s Trash Talkers drumline treated us to an opening number that woke the crowd up and put smiles on our faces.